symbolthree/exzellenz/doc/TUTORIAL/PART-6.md

 When `emp_view(2).xlsx` is still open, go to EXZELLENZ worksheet and change the `OPERATION_MODE` to `DOWNLOAD`.

 Remove all columns except EMP_ID, EMPLOYEE, DEPT, JOB, MGR, REGION.
-Change

 Add the custom column names mapping in EXZELLENZ worksheet as follows:

 <img src="../pic/image30.png"/>